ampovincentray-stack/CCM101-vrampo/Laboratory-04-Cloud-Native-Engineer/README.md

 ## Skills Learned

-Through this activity, I learned how to verify a Docker environment, download a Docker image, create and run a container, map a network port, test a web server, and manage the container lifecycle.
+Because of this activity, I learned how to verify a Docker environment, download a Docker image, create and run a container, map a network port, test a web server, and use the container lifecycle.

 ## Challenges Encountered

-One challenge was understanding the difference between a Docker image and a running container.
-I also had to make sure that the correct port was mapped so that the Nginx web server could be accessed through port 8080.
-Reading the terminal output and executing the commands step by step helped me understand how Docker manages applications.
+I formerly struggled with the difference between a docker image and a container in how they work.
+I also needed to check if I had properly mapped the port to connect to the Nginx web server identified through port 8080.
+In this regard, following the terminal messages and executing the commands made me understand how Docker works with different applications.